janrohleff/vae_nlme/README.md

 This repository contains the Python code used to perform the numerical simulations presented in the paper:

 **Redefining Parameter Estimation and Covariate Selection via Variational Autoencoders: One run is all you need**
-*Author(s): Jan Rohleff, Dominic Bräm, Freya Bachmann, Uri Nahum, Britta Steffens, Marc Pfister, Gilbert Koch, Johannes Schropp.
+*Authors:* Jan Rohleff, Dominic Bräm, Freya Bachmann, Uri Nahum, Britta Steffens, Marc Pfister, Gilbert Koch, Johannes Schropp.

 *Journal: Name, Year*